mal19992/sqlps/README.md

-However, in practice direct mapping of scala structures to SQL using some kind of DSL is not always a good idea as generated SQL often has it's own structural components (scala structures generating a piece of SQL) that are manually combined to an SQL request, it is quite problematic to convert automatically using some kind of DSL.
+However, in practice direct mapping of scala structures to SQL using some kind of DSL is not always a good idea as generated SQL often has it's own structural components and a better approach is to use scala structures generating a piece of SQL, these structures are are then manually combined to an SQL request.

-For reading the data a wrapper of [java.sql.RedultSet](https://docs.oracle.com/en/java/javase/17/docs/api/java.sql/java/sql/ResultSet.html) is typically easy to write.
+For reading the data a wrapper of [java.sql.RedultSet](https://docs.oracle.com/en/java/javase/17/docs/api/java.sql/java/sql/ResultSet.html) is typically easy to write as all resultset columns have their own names.
-For creating SQL it is just a string concatenation if programming language values are directly incorporated to request, or some meta-language (e.g. the symbol "?" in JDBC) that is later intepreted as the place to include the value of a prepared statement.
+For creating SQL it is just a string concatenation operation if programming language values are directly incorporated into the request, or some meta-language (e.g. the symbol "?" in JDBC) that is later interpreted as the place to include the value of a prepared statement.
-Currently a "direct inclusion" of values to SQL request is considered insecure and [java.sql.PreparedStatement](https://docs.oracle.com/en/java/javase/17/docs/api/java.sql/java/sql/PreparedStatement.html) is the way to go.
-Proposed library addresses the problem in a type--safe way.
+Currently a "direct inclusion" of values to SQL request is considered insecure and [java.sql.PreparedStatement](https://docs.oracle.com/en/java/javase/17/docs/api/java.sql/java/sql/PreparedStatement.html) is the proper way to go.
+Proposed library addresses the problem of programming language to SQL prepared statement arguments in a type--safe way.
 It is small (below 200 lines) and fast.
 In contrast with other wrappers [TINKOFF](https://habr.com/ru/company/tinkoff/blog/193396/) it can combine both non--sql (e.g. strings) and sql, the distinction